We teach in pairs or trios

 Anne Marie Gent

-When I started practising Tai Chi, Kevin and Anne Marie taught me many of my classes, so I am delighted to now teach with them.
-I took up Tai Chi in 2007 and began my Teaching Apprenticeship in 2012.
-For me, the attraction of Tai Chi was always about creating more calmness in the mind via relaxation in the body, and that is the journey I am still on - seeking to cultivate an inner peace and quiet.
+When I started Tai Chi, many of my classes were taught by Kevin, Anne Marie and Griff, so it is a joy to now teach with them.
+I started practising and studying Tai Chi in 2007, and began my teaching apprenticeship in 2012.
+For me, the attraction of Tai Chi was always about creating more calmness in the mind via relaxation in the body.
+That is a journey I am still on.
 My favourite STCC teaching is that "the real Tai Chi starts when you finish your practice".
 It reminds me that we are practicing for real life.
 That is where you really want to be relaxed and flexible, grounded and stable, calm and centred in the Tan Tien.

-Joop brought the School of Tai Chi Chuan to our St Albans location back in 1995, and all of us have at times been taught by him.
-He moved to Lancaster in 2013, but returns to run occasional Sword and Ch'i Kung (Qigong) workshops.
-In addition to this, we maintain our connection with Joop at the European TCF Winter and Summer teacher training weeks, run in January and August each year.
+Joop Brouwer brought the School of Tai Chi Chuan to our St Albans location back in 1995, and all of us have at times been taught by him.
+He moved to Lancaster in 2013, but occasionally returns to run Saturday workshops (eg Sword or Qigong)